stacksjs/ts-pkgx/docs/packages/github.com/lucianosrp/rye-uv.md

 # rye-uv

-> Package from pantry: github.com/lucianosrp/rye-uv
+> Simple CLI tool to migrate from Rye to Uv

 ## Package Information